Free Website Content - Top 10 RSS Do's and Don'ts

 1. Titles and Descriptions.

-Always include meaningful keywords in your RSS feed's Channel
+Always include meaningful keywords in your RSS feed's

-If you have descriptive keywords in your RSS feed's title
+or keyword phrases.
+If you have descriptive keywords

-and description the feed is more likely to be located and
+more likely to be located and subscribed to by interested

 2. GUID Format.

 Always include a GUID with each feed item.
-The GUID is a
+The GUID

-in an RSS feed has been modified.
-If you do not use GUID's,
+existing content in an RSS feed has been modified.
+If

-the software used to aggregate the feeds may have difficulty
+the feeds may have difficulty detecting changes to feed

-detecting changes to feed items or the software may not
+items or the software may not always recognize new content.

 3. Publish Dates.